-No matter where in the West you live, you can make beautiful wreaths from the plants around you.
+No matter where in the West you live, you can make beautiful, natural wreaths from the plants around you.
 Just purchase a wire wreath frame from a craft store, then begin gathering.
 Oregon boxwood, California eucalyptus, tropical palm fronds, and the desert’s dried grasses and seedpods all make beautiful wreaths.
 For specific suggestions, see “Wreath-Making Tips” below.

 Info: Au Naturel (509/433-1065)

 Build a twig wreath

 1. Patti Bosket snips freshly pruned redtwig dogwood branches into 8- to 12-inch lengths-just the right size to cover her 16-inch (inside diameter) wire wreath frame.
 After assembling a bundle of 7 to 10 dogwood cuttings, Bosket binds it together with green floral wire, then makes other bundles.

 2. Bosket binds the cut ends of the bundles to the wreath frame at 8- to 10-inch intervals, staggering cut ends (and covering them with uncut ends) so the wreath doesn’t look too uniform; that gives it a more relaxed, natural aspect.